EveTLynn/Blood-Cells-Detection/README.md

 # Blood Cells Detection on BCCD Dataset
-The project fine-tune a RetinaNet model with a ResNet-50 backbone from the [TensorFlow Model Garden (TFM)](https://github.com/tensorflow/models) for detecting three types of blood cells (Red Blood Cells (RBCs), White Blood Cells (WBCs), and Platelets) in microscopic images from the [BCCD dataset](https://github.com/Shenggan/BCCD_Dataset).
+The project fine-tuned a RetinaNet model with a ResNet-50 backbone from the [TensorFlow Model Garden (TFM)](https://github.com/tensorflow/models) for detecting three types of blood cells (Red Blood Cells (RBCs), White Blood Cells (WBCs), and Platelets) in microscopic images from the [BCCD dataset](https://github.com/Shenggan/BCCD_Dataset).

 ## Project Overview
 While on a quest to join the ranks of blood donors (unfortunately, my red blood cell count, or RBCs, had other plans – shoutout to iron supplements!), I encountered a familiar foe: the lengthy wait times after deferral.
 Those 30-45 minute delays sparked this project!

 Built with the help of Github Codespace and powered by Colab's free GPU with TensorFlow 2.16.0, it takes about an hour to train for 10,000 epochs.
-For the colab notebook version, visit [this link](https://colab.research.google.com/drive/1PsVqMfThRWEhOG1w2HDbs7OgICSIMd2d?usp=drive_link), for bash script version visit [this link](https://colab.research.google.com/drive/1JZz1ii55jRZZt5148D4OIebGfxjJsKV_?usp=sharing), also run on Colab.
+There're two versions: [Colab notebook](https://colab.research.google.com/drive/1PsVqMfThRWEhOG1w2HDbs7OgICSIMd2d?usp=drive_link), and [Bash script](https://colab.research.google.com/drive/1JZz1ii55jRZZt5148D4OIebGfxjJsKV_?usp=sharing) which also run on Colab.

 (Huge appreciation for Google!! 😉)